Classic Eastern Canada by Train

 Insider Tip: Staying Entertained on VIA Rail Journeys

-No matter what class you travel in on VIA Rail, have some entertainment downloaded to your device.
+No matter what class you travel in on VIA Rail, I recommend downloading some entertainment to your device.
 While Corridor routes usually have continual access to wifi, longer sleeper train routes do pass through remote areas with no service.

 Baggage Type |